brenu/myCamera/README.md

 ## What it is?

-It's just my personal implementation of a android camera app
+It's just my personal implementation of an android camera app

 ## Tools